Device ID

 Regulatory & Compliance Considerations

-Device ID usage is governed by strict regulations globally:
+The usage of this ID is governed by strict regulations globally:

 Many platforms now emphasize tracking transparency, limit user profiling, and offer clear opt-out paths for advertising ID usage.